My name is Taryn, and I’m The Vaccine Mom.

 After graduation, I took an immunology position at a Chemical and Biomedical Engineering Laboratory at the University of South Florida, where I researched how to increase the body’s response to DNA vaccines.
 I published my research in the American Journal of Tropical Medicine, Human Vaccines & Immunotherapeutics, ECS Transactions, and Plasma Medicine.

-I currently write for Immunize.org, the National Network of Immunization Coalitions, the National Adult and Influenza Immunization Summit, BreakingCancerNews.com, and Vaccinate Your Family.
+I currently write for/consult at Immunize.org, the National Network of Immunization Coalitions, BreakingCancerNews.com, and Vaccinate Your Family, as well as consult for vaccine-related organizations worldwide.

-If you’re not currently vaccinating your child, but considering exploring new vantage points, here’s a great place to start: The Decision to Vaccinate is an Emotional One…
+If you’re not currently vaccinating your child but are considering exploring new vantage points, here’s a great place to start: The Decision to Vaccinate is an Emotional One…

-If you enjoy The Vaccine Mom content, check out @TheVaccineMom on Instagram for lots more content!
+If you enjoy The Vaccine Mom content, check out @TheVaccineMom on Instagram!

 16 thoughts on “Who is The Vaccine Mom?